• Skip to primary navigation

 • Downloads: Always ad-free, you can download music offline with three simple clicks

-While Amazon Prime Music is great for Prime users, it does not offer a family plan, is not accessible worldwide and has a smaller selection than most of its competitors.
-It is a good ad-on for those already using Prime.
+While Amazon Prime Music is great for Prime users, it does not offer a family plan, is not accessible worldwide, and has a smaller selection than most of its competitors.
+It is a good add-on for those already using Prime.

 6. SoundCloud

-SoundCloud is perfect for the traveller and those desperate to discover more and for the new artist hoping to catch a break by distributing music quickly and easily.
-Perfect to share your favorite songs, a majority of the music is uploaded by users themselves.
+SoundCloud is perfect for the traveler and those desperate to discover more and for the new artist hoping to catch a break by distributing music quickly and easily.
+Perfect for sharing your favorite songs, a majority of the music is uploaded by users themselves.

 • Price: You can search and stream for free, but the songs will be uploaded from users, not authentic songs from the major labels, or you can opt to pay $5 a month for the ad-free version and $10 for ad-free and more selection